sharduul/chalk/_posts/2017-3-28-angular2-form-validation.md

 Next, we want to listen to the `focus` and `focusout` events on the `input` element.
 For this, we use [`@HostListener`](https://angular.io/docs/ts/latest/guide/attribute-directives.html) decorator.
 We will get into the implementation of these event handlers later.

+If you want to get better understanding of what's happening under the hood- [do read this gem](http://amzn.to/2zMIQO2) which provides practical recipies for using Angular 2 in real world applications.

 So, that's the overview of our directive.
 Simple, isn't it?

 Now, let's move on to our user form which I have implemented in `AppComponent` component.